 Permit required ($250) in Phoenix.
 Arizona state law (SB 1350) prevents cities from banning short-term rentals.
 Phoenix requires registration, safety standards, and tax collection.
 Relatively investor-friendly.
 These items add fixed annual costs on the short-term side that the long-term landlord does not face, and the $250 permit cost plus sales tax and county registration paperwork are one-off or annual administrative loads rather than per-night expenses.
 The 30-minute response requirement for public-safety complaints is a practical constraint on remote hosting that often pushes owners toward hiring a local co-host or manager.

-Data reflects market conditions as of April 2026.
+Data reflects market conditions as of June 2026.

-Explore Phoenix in the dashboard
+Take Phoenix further in the dashboard

-View Phoenix →Need full filtering and saved scenarios?
+Open Phoenix →Need full filtering and saved scenarios?

 $19 for 24-hour access.
 All neighborhoods, all property types.
-Get access
+Unlock the dashboard

 This information is for educational purposes only and should not be considered financial or legal advice.
 Regulations and market conditions change frequently.
 Verify current rules with local authorities before making investment decisions.